dgcfung/blogger-2020/README.md

 > Use this section to list a selection of your intended endpoints and their uses.
 Please list any and all custom-created endpoints.

+- GET `/`
+	- Route to About Blogger landing page
 - GET `/login`
 	- Route to login page
 - GET `/login/signup`
-	- Route renders when user clicks to create new account, submission will createa new accounts
+	- Route renders when user clicks to create new account, submission will create new accounts
+- GET `/posts/:user_id`
+	- Route renders when user's post history
-- POST `/profile/:id`
+- POST `/posts/:user_id/create`
+	- Route renders when user's clicks to create new post
+- PUT `/posts/:user_id/edit/:post_id`
 	- Create route for a new user
-- PUT `/profile/:id
-  - Update a user by id to create an association to the ballots table
- - DELETE `/deleted
-  - Deleted user will render page confirming delete
-- GET `/profile/:id/posts
-  - Will render all posts by logged in user
-- PUT `/profile/:id
-  - Update a user by id to create an association to the ballots table
-- GET `/profile/:id/posts
- - Will render all posts by logged in user
-- POST `/profile/:id/posts/:id
+- POST `/posts/:user_id/create-comment/:comment_id`
- - Will create new posts by logged in user
+	- Route renders when user's clicks to create new comment
-- PUT `/profile/:id/posts
+- PUT `/posts/:user_id/:post_id/edit-comment/:comment_id`
- - Will update posts by logged in user
-- DELETE `/profile/:id/posts
- - Will delete posts by logged in user
+	- Route renders when user clicks to edit existing comment.
-- GET `/about-blogger-2020
+- GET `/profile/:user_id`
- - Will render info about Blogger 2020
+	- Route renders user's profile
-- GET `/contact-us
+- PUT `/profile/:user_id/edit`
- - Will render form for feedback
+	- Route renders when user wishes to edit profile

 <br>